lixiliu/CMPLXSYS-530/Assignment_4_Model_Proposal.md

 ****
 &nbsp;
 ### 1) Environment
-_The environment consists of a single-floor office with rooms serving different functions (e.g. work spaces, conference rooms, pantry) as well as a random weather pattern (which determines the amount of daylight reflected into the building)._
+_The environment consists of a single-floor office with rooms serving different functions (e.g. work spaces, conference rooms, pantry) as well as a random weather pattern (which determines the amount of daylight reflected into the building through blinds)._

-* _Boundary conditions: fixed by walls_
+* _Boundary conditions: fixed (office enclosed by walls)_
 * _Dimensionality: 2D_
-* _List of environment-owned variables: (e.g. resources, states, roughness)_
+* _List of environment-owned variables: amount of reflected daylight_
 * _List of environment-owned methods/procedures (e.g. resource production, state change, etc.)_